 - Small Name, Big Ego: There is a long list of stories available online (unproven but nevertheless widespread) of Seagal getting into fights with other actors or stuntmen and consequently getting majorly outclassed as a result.

 - Stout Strength: Despite his later weight gain, he can still kick ass.

 - Stunt Double: Seagal is rather infamous for his excessive usage of body doubles.
 In his direct-to-DVD films, any time he is not in close-up or his face is not clearly visible, it's a younger, lighter double, even when his character is just standing around.
 He also has his voice looped by doubles.

 - The Tyson Zone: Mainly due to his notorious hardheadness, there are anecdotes about Seagal having violent incidents with more or less every renowned martial artist or action film actor, and most of them have Steven getting the shorter end of the stick.
-The list includes Bob Wall, Jean-Claude Van Damme, Gene Lebell, Dan Inosanto, John Leguizano and even pro wrestler Curt Hennig.
+The list includes Bob Wall, Jean-Claude Van Damme, Gene LeBell, Dan Inosanto, John Leguizamo and even pro wrestler Curt Hennig.

 - Wag the Director: He apparently has a bad habit of doing this, see Invincible Hero.